-- Both schools have added an additional student point of entry and will stagger student entrances to allow for socially distancing during their entrance. - Cohorts models will be utilized with only teachers moving at the end of periods, minimizing situations where it would be difficult for students to socially distance.

-- Student can travel to physical education and beginning 7/1/21 can travel to classes although it will be limited (Updated 6/7/21) - Classes that will be returning at full capacity have either been moved to larger spaces or split into two classrooms to allow for proper social distancing. - o Student workstations will be at least three feet apart in all directions provided that the class is in a cohort model (Updated 4/23/21).
-Workstation will be no less than six feet apart in any instance where classes are not in a cohort model. - Workstations will be no less than three feet apart in all directions for all classes (six feet for physical education and music) (Updated 6/7/21). - The hybrid model adopted for all other classes has ensured that social distancing will be followed in all classrooms throughout the district. - Mount Pleasant Cottage School will use directional arrows for their staircases, allowing all students to be moving in the same direction (The Edenwald School does not have stairs).
+- Both schools have added an additional student point of entry and will stagger student entrances to allow for socially distancing during their entrance.
+As of 9/1/21 there will not be a specified students entrance period, however first and sixth period have been extended to allow for staggering if necessary. - Cohorts models will be utilized with only teachers moving at the end of periods, minimizing situations where it would be difficult for students to socially distance. - Student can travel to physical education and beginning 7/1/21 can travel to classes although it will be limited (Updated 6/7/21) - Classes that will be returning at full capacity have either been moved to larger spaces or split into two classrooms to allow for proper social distancing. - o Student workstations will be at least three feet apart in all directions provided that the class is in a cohort model (Updated 4/23/21).
+Workstation will be no less than six feet apart in any instance where classes are not in a cohort model. - Workstations will be no less than three feet apart in all directions for all classes (six feet for physical education and music) (Updated 6/7/21). - Student workstations will be three feet apart in all cases that it does not affect the ability for the district to return at full capacity (updated 9/1/21). - The hybrid model adopted for all other classes has ensured that social distancing will be followed in all classrooms throughout the district. - Hybrid classes will only be available for students who are quarininted or suspended (updated 9/1/21). - Mount Pleasant Cottage School will use directional arrows for their staircases, allowing all students to be moving in the same direction (The Edenwald School does not have stairs).

 Proper face coverings must be worn at all times.
 For those medically unable to wear face coverings or if the inability to wear a mask is an accommodation listed on a student's IEP, polycarbonate barriers or face shields will be possible accommodations that are provided.
 Face coverings may be taken off while eating meals.
 Students will be allowed to remove face coverings during meals, for short breaks that occur outside and for speech services if a clear face covering is not available and the student and speech therapist are separated by a polycarbonate barrier as well being able to be socially distanced.
+As of 7/6/21 masks will be strongly recommended but not required while outdoors.